efnats/chiamerge/README.md

 `./install.sh`

 Open chiamerge with an editor and check the configuration settings.
-The default is to use ext4, but you can change it to xfs.
+The default is to use ext4, but you can change it to xfs or ntfs.

 `lsblk`to see your currently installed disks.
 Make sure all disks that you would like to prepare are unmounted